-Joseph Muniz is a renowned security expert and security artificial intelligence specialist at Microsoft.
+Joseph Muniz is a Security and Artificial Intelligence Advisor at Microsoft and a security researcher.
 With a passion for making the world a safer place, he is dedicated to promoting education and research on adversary tactics.

 When not working with technology, Joseph can be found on the soccer field or raising the next generation of hackers – his children.
 Follow Joseph’s work on Twitter at @SecureBlogger.